 Key takeaways from the article, which is based on a study of 2.41 million Medicaid-enrolled children, include:

-- The American Dental Association, American Academy of Pediatrics, and American Association of Pediatric Dentistry all recommend that children have their first oral health examination by no later than 12 months of age.
+- The American Dental Association, American Academy of Pediatrics, and American Academy of Pediatric Dentistry all recommend that children have their first oral health examination by no later than 12 months of age.

 - On average, most children had their first oral health exam at age 3.